Reviewed by Dennison O., Florida Land Acquisition Analyst at Buy Land FL

 How We Price Land in St. Lucie County

-We do not price St. Lucie County land like generic Florida inventory.
+We don't price St. Lucie County land like generic Florida inventory.
 These are the drivers we review before we discuss a direct offer.
+Vacant land in St. Lucie County currently averages $12,000–$30,000 per acre, placing it in the medium pricing tier among Florida's 67 counties.

 Access, frontage, and easements